 5. Jennings Randolph Lake

 Jennings Randolph Lake, which flows along the North Branch Potomac River, is located in Garrett County, Maryland, and Mineral County, West Virginia.
 The gleaming water set against the magnificent hills has an allure that will leave you spellbound.
 It’s an excellent spot for outdoor recreational activities.
-Campgrounds, picnic places, hills, and plants encircle the 952-acre (3.85 km2) reservoir.
+Campgrounds, picnic places, hills, and plants encircle the 952-acre (3.85 square kilometer) reservoir.
 If you’re carrying picnic baskets, make your way to the Howell Run Picnic Area for a memorable experience.
 The beautiful lake and greenery that you can see from here will undoubtedly provide you with a complete visual escape.

 Inland activities at the lake include camping, hiking, hunting, and eagle watching, while the lake itself is excellent for swimming, kayaking, water skiing, and fishing.
 Shaw Beach, a well-known summer getaway, lies on Jennings Randolph Lake.
 There are also a few lodging alternatives and a playground for the kids at the beach.